Frontwave Arena

 Frontwave Arena is an indoor arena in Oceanside, California.
-Opened in 2024, it is the home of the San Diego Clippers of the NBA G League, San Diego Sockers of the Major Arena Soccer League (MASL), and the San Diego Strike Force of the Indoor Football League (IFL).
+Opened in 2024, it is the home of the San Diego Clippers of the NBA G League, San Diego Sockers of the Major Arena Soccer League (MASL), San Diego Strike Force of the Indoor Football League (IFL), San Diego Seals of the National Lacrosse League (NLL), the Oceanside Shock of the Federal Prospects Hockey League (FPHL), and the Oceanside Stealth of Arena Football One (AF1).

 History

 Frontwave Arena is the first large multi-purpose indoor entertainment venue in the North County area of San Diego County.
 In 2022, a 10-year naming rights agreement with Oceanside-headquartered Frontwave Credit Union was announced, giving the arena its official name.

 The arena opened on September 16, 2024, for the Gold Over America Tour.
 On October 5, the arena held its inaugural concert headlined by Cake.
+On October 8, the Los Angeles Clippers held the arena's first-ever basketball game, where they defeated the visiting Brooklyn Nets 115–106 in the preseason.